Nina-Mainusch/Nina-Mainusch/README.md

 ### Hi there :leopard:

-I am a **Data Science Student** at the Ecole Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
+I am a **Data Science student** at the Ecole Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.

 My current **interests** are:
 - Decentralized Machine Learning